HanSolo/JDKMon/README.md

 <b>Attention:</b>
 At the moment it looks like the MacOS aarch64 version of OpenJFX is a bit instable.
 So if you would like to run JDKMon on an Apple M1 machine you can use the MacOS x64 version which will then run using Apple's Rosetta2.
+In this case the architecture that will be detected will be X64 because of Rosetta2.

 You can always check if you have the latest version install by taking a look at the About window.
 This can be opened by selecting ```About``` from the menu.
 If there is a new version available